ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * message\_4: This parameter indicates whether the EDHOC message\_4 (see {{Section 5.5 of RFC9528}}) is supported.
 In JSON, the "message\_4" value is a boolean.
 In CBOR, "message\_4" is the simple value "true" or "false", and has label 4.

-* comb\_req: This parameter indicates whether the combined EDHOC + OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}}) is supported.
+* comb\_req: This parameter indicates whether the combined EDHOC + OSCORE request defined in {{RFC9668}}) is supported.
 In JSON, the "comb\_req" value is a boolean.
 In CBOR, "comb\_req" is the simple value "true" or "false", and has label 5.

 * uri\_path: This parameter specifies the path component of the URI of the EDHOC resource where EDHOC messages have to be sent as requests.
 In JSON, the "uri\_path" value is a string.
 In CBOR, "uri\_path" is a text string, and has label 6.